LOWE'S AIR DUCT IN ILLINOIS

 How does climate of Illinois affect HVAC performance?

-Our health depends on where we live, how our neighborhoods are built, air quality and water.
-Climate change is causing many environmental changes and impacts to our ecosystem, infrastructure, and communities.
-In Illinois, it is contributing to more frequent and severe heat waves, floods, droughts, and worsening air quality.
-Fortunately, there are things you can do to improve indoor air quality, like making sure your HVAC (heating, ventilation, and air conditioning) system works properly, and that it maintains the correct temperature and humidity indoors.
+Our health depends on air and water quality.
+Climate changes are causing many environmental issues, changing our ecosystems, infrastructure, and communities.
+In Illinois, they lead to more frequent and severe heat waves, floods, droughts, and worsening air quality.
+Fortunately, there are things you can do to improve indoor air quality.
+Make sure your HVAC (heating, ventilation, and air conditioning) system works properly, and that it maintains the correct temperature and humidity indoors.

 Illinois’ climate is typically continental with cold winters, warm summers, and frequent short fluctuations in temperature, humidity, cloudiness, and wind direction.
 Many consider the more moderate temperatures of spring and fall to be the most pleasant with reliably warm, sunny days.
 Snow is likely in winter.